 In the above screen shot, you can see that that station 9V1KK has been spotted from Europe, Asia, and the west coast of North America.

 The Spot Database's ODX field displays distance from the center of the Maidenhead grid square of the closest station to spot the DX station and the your location, as specified in the Operator location panel on the Configuration window's General tab.
+Include a column for ODX in the Spot Database Display, as shown in the screen shot above, makes it easy to assess your proximity to the closest spotting station.
 Note that in SpotCollector's Band filter, you can specify a minimum ODX for each band.
 For example, you might configure your Band filter to hide DX stations on 6M if they haven't been spotted by a station within 100 miles of your QTH.

 DXView's world map provides the most accurate way to see from where an active DX station is being spotted.
 On the Plot Settings tab of DXView's Configuration window, click the Band Filter panel's None button, and then check the Band Filter panel's band box for the band on which the DX station is operating.
 DXView's map will now show you the locations of spotting stations reporting the DX station on that band: